scottwofford/ae-studio/README.md

 ## Question 2: Email Priority Classification

-**Short Summary:**
+**Summary:**
-Determine the importance of understanding the `is_contact` feature when classifying email priority.
+Determine the importance of the `is_contact` feature when classifying email priority.
 The feature indicates whether the sender is in the recipient’s contact list.

 **Key Points of the Solution:**
 - **Clarification on Data Timing:** In a first conversation with the client, I would ask something like: